Introduction: Hazardous and Other Waste Management and Transboundary Movement

 - The import of different categories of electrical and electronic equipment, paper waste, and metal scrap for reuse is exempted from the requirement of obtaining the Ministry’s permission.

-- State Government’s Responsibilities for management of hazardous and other wastes in an environmentally sensitive manner has been introduced as mentioned below:
+- State Government’s Responsibilities for the management of hazardous and other wastes in an environmentally sensitive manner has been introduced as mentioned below:

 - Setting up / allotting industrial space for recycling, pre-processing, and other utilization of hazardous waste.